 His work has much in common with Pop Art, but while Ruscha’s carefully planned paintings and drawings draw on popular references and mass media, his playful use of irony, paradox and absurdist juxtapositions have set him firmly apart from any movement.

-ARTIST ROOMS holds a remarkable survey of Ruscha’s work dating between 1962 and 2005, including an important group of drawings and several key paintings that explore the various series that the artist has made since the 1960s.
-Early works such as Honk and Dance? depict single, pithy words in strong typographic format, while the catch-phrase drawings of the mid 1970s such as I plead insanity because I’m just crazy about that little girl invoke vernacular language against single fields of colour.
+ARTIST ROOMS holds a remarkable survey of Ruscha’s work dating between the early 1960s and 2010, including an important group of drawings and several key paintings that explore the various series that the artist has made since the 1960s.
+Early works such as Honk 1962 and Dance?
+1973 depict single, pithy words in strong typographic format, while the catch-phrase drawings of the mid 1970s such as I plead insanity because I’m just crazy about that little girl 1976 invoke vernacular language against single fields of colour.
 A more brooding atmosphere emerges in the later series, The End, which illustrates the words with imagery that recalls fading film credits.
+Works in this series include The Final End 1992 and THE END #40 2003.